endernewton/subdiscover/README.md

 If you fail to reproduce the result, please feel free to contact me (xinleic@cs.cmu.edu).

+Credit goes to:

-Credit goes to 0) Bharath Hariharan et al for Exemplar LDA code; 1) Olga Veksler for Graph Cut and Max Flow code; 2) Piotr Dollar and Larry Zitnick for Structured Edge Detection Toolbox; and 3) Deformable Part Model version 5; 4) Alexander Vezhnevets et al for code that transfers masks for figure ground segmentation; 5) Miki Rubinstein et al for the datasets and evaluation codes.
+0. Bharath Hariharan et al for Exemplar LDA code;
+1. Olga Veksler for Graph Cut and Max Flow code;
+2. Piotr Dollar and Larry Zitnick for Structured Edge Detection Toolbox;
+3. Deformable Part Model version 5;
+4. Alexander Vezhnevets et al for code that transfers masks for figure ground segmentation;
+5. Miki Rubinstein et al for the datasets and evaluation codes.

+If you find anything (like a bug or missing credit), feel free to contact me (xinleic@cs.cmu.edu).

 Xinlei Chen, CMU